This is the story of how a young boy saved the life of a United States President, 23 years before the man was born.

 When I have friends visit from outside the area, I enjoy taking them on a tour of the local historical sites.
 While there are many to choose from — some of which will be featured in future posts on this site — Long Run is my favorite historical location of the area.
 And based on the reactions of people I have taken there, the feeling is shared.

-* The future president’s grandfather actually spelled his name ‘Linkhorn.’
+* The grandfather of the future president actually spelled his name ‘Linkhorn.’
 The family had immigrated to England from Germany in the late 1500s and had Anglicized their name to ‘Lincoln.’
 But for reasons lost to history, Abraham adopted the German spelling.
 (His father, Samuel, had used the English spelling.)
 Mordechai also continued to use the German spelling throughout his life.
 The other two sons reverted to the English spelling when they reached adulthood.